rumstead/gitops-toolkit/README.md

 # gitops-toolkit
 Helpful manifests, scripts, and tools for gitops.
 Currently, the go binary supports creating N of clusters and allowing a GitOps engine to manage them.
-The first use case was is to setup an environment to test [Argo CD Application Sets](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/#introduction-to-applicationset-controller), specifically with [cluster generators](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators-Cluster/).
+The first use case was to setup an environment to test [Argo CD Application Sets](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/#introduction-to-applicationset-controller), specifically with [cluster generators](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators-Cluster/).

 ## Shell Script